ghc/ghc/docs/users_guide/separate_compilation.rst

     Runs a series of sanity checks and lints on the extended interface files that are being written out.
-These include testing things properties such as variables not occuring outside of their expected scopes.
+These include testing things properties such as variables not occurring outside of their expected scopes.

 The format in which GHC currently stores its typechecked AST, makes it costly to collect the types for some expressions nodes.
 For the sake of performance,